roma-glushko/magento2-training-camp/taskbook/marketing.md

 ### MRK-RLP-1

-- What's bussines/marketing porposal of having related products in Magento?
-What types of related products exists in Magento?
+- What's business/marketing proposal of having related products in Magento? - What types of related products exists in Magento?
 - Describe features and abilities of related products
 - Related products rules.
 Connections with other Magento entities (ex.
 Customer Segments)
 - Placements of related products on the frontend